 Having a good knowledge of the biceps brachii helps you to understand which exercises are the most effective for building muscle.
-However, when two exercises are virtually identical (or so it seems), such as the easy bar curl and BB curls, it can be difficult to know which movement is the best.

 Our barbell curl vs EZ bar curl showdown seeks to clear up the confusion and explain the main differences between these two popular exercises.
 You’ll also learn which is superior for muscle growth and strength development.